-The ultimate goal of the work is to support the photogrammetric pipeline with semantic information, till the generation of semantically enriched 3D point clouds (Fig. 2).
+The goal of this work is to support the whole photogrammetric pipeline with semantic information, up to the generation of semantically enriched 3D point clouds and models (Figure 2).
 Thus, 2D images with available labelled data are used as input in our 3D reconstruction pipeline.
 The labelled data could be ground truth, if available, or test data resulting from our trained architecture (Section 3.2).